OpenStealer/.github/profile/README.md

   - Yes.

 - What will be the MAIN Stub language ?
-  - JS if prices goes lower and C++ if prices goes higher (for other stealers)
+  - JS if prices goes lower and C++ if prices goes higher (for other stealers).
+[Future potential languages for stubs](https://github.com/OpenStealer#polls)

 - Will it have multiple stubs(multiple languages)
   - I will think about it.